ReNew Energy Global Plc (RNW) Stock Competitors & Peer Comparison

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-RNW vs SMR Comparison June 2026
+RNW vs AY Comparison July 2026

 RNW plays a significant role within the Utilities sector.
 Its performance reflects broader market trends and attracts considerable investor interest.